scipy/scipy/doc/source/tutorial/stats/sampling_dgt.rst

 X in constant time.
 Indeed the expected number of comparisons is reduced to 2, when the guide table has the same size as the probability vector (this is the default).
 For larger guide tables this number becomes smaller (but is always larger than 1), for smaller tables it becomes larger.
-For the limit case of table size 1 the algorithm simply does sequential search (but uses a more expensive setup then method DSS.

 On the other hand the setup time for guide table is O(N), where N denotes the length of the probability vector (for size 1 no preprocessing is